 It's not a joke at all.
 I have written in the past about so-called solutions antivirus for Windows, which instead of protecting the users, do nothing but spy on their online and offline activity, and the information obtained is used for commercial purposes.

 No later than 2019, the company Kaspersky acknowledged that it injects a unique identifier into users' web browser to spy on their online activity.
 This is what happens for the version Kaspersky Free Antivirus.
-Of course, what is offered with the title "free" is never so.
+Of course, what is offered with the title "free" is never like that.
 Behind each "free" is injected a code that collects information about users and is used for commercial purposes by the developer.
-If you want, it is similar to free games, where you are invaded by advertisements.
-The major difference is that there you know the consequences when installing a free game, while in the case of an antivirus you never know what information is collected from you.
+If you want, it's something like free games, in which you are invaded by ads.
+The major difference is that there you know well what the consequences are when you install a free game, while in the case of an antivirus you never know what information it collects from you.

 By 2014, Avast assures users that it protects them against viruses, malware, spyware si adware.
 That's while they themselves, through Avast antivirus software and by Chrome extensions si Mozilla invaded users with adware advertisement, using data extracted from their browsing history and cookies.

 Probably for a manufacturing company antivirus software it is the simplest to spy on users.
-An antivirus has access to all operating system files, personal files, and through extensions Google Chrome si Mozilla Firefox, can easily follow the web pages accessed by the user.
+An antivirus has access to all operating system files, personal files, and through extensions Google Chrome si Mozilla Firefox, can easily track web pages accessed by the user.
 So did Avast through the option "SafePrice".
-It offered users browser ads with products from Amazon or other online affiliate stores.
+Offer users browser ads with products from Amazon or other affiliated online stores.
 Of course, all this time, Avast provides "online security" for users.

 Following multiple complaints, it was a time when Google and Mozilla removed the Avast extensions, until the company revised and dropped these practices.

 Everything was "safe" with Avast until January 2020, when a report of a joint investigations by PCMag and Motherboard, has shown that Avast stores user browsing history si sells it to third parties for commercial purposes.
-After all, they must also get some money when they offer an "antivirus free".
+After all, they also have to take money out of something when they offer a "free antivirus".

-On January 30, 2020, Avast sent a statement announcing that it has terminated the contract with the subsidiary Jumpshot, which would have sold the user's browsing history to third companies.
-They are clean, they were not aware of this practice, and now they have put disinfectant (or antivirus ..) on their hands, after the contract with Jumpshot has ended.
-In fact, the web page of Jumpshot also suffered.
+On January 30, 2020, Avast sent a statement announcing that it had terminated the contract with the Jumpshot subsidiary, which would have sold users' browsing history to third parties.
+They are clean, they had no knowledge about this practice, and now they have put disinfectant (or antivirus ...) on their hands, after the contract with Jumpshot ended.
+In fact, the Jumpshot website also suffered.
 "Jumpshot has ceased operations.
-Thank you.”
+Thank you."